keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 - Returns the ID of the current template instance.
 - E.g., `V1StGXR8IZ5jdHi6BAmyT`
-- This function doesn't work for the preview endpoint.
+- This function is not supported in the preview endpoint, which is used for simple template configurations that do not have InstanceIDs.

 --------------------------------------